Ike-Clinton/can-reversing/README.md

 Modify the script if you want it to send across vcan0 instead of can0

 ### Count Frame IDs in a log file
-This python script parses a log file given by CANdump and will tell you the frequency of all CAN IDs present in the log file
+The python script "count_ids.py" parses a log file given by CANdump and will tell you the frequency of all CAN IDs present in the log file